rahulgupta-nitjsr/trendtrivia/FIREBASE_DEPLOYMENT_GUIDE.md

 | `testGeneration` | HTTP test (requires Blaze for external calls) |

 ## **Monitoring and Logs**
+## **CI-based Scheduler (Recommended on Spark)**

+Use GitHub Actions to run a Node script every Monday 9AM EST to generate questions and save to Firestore.
+See `memory-bank/automation-scheduler.md` for a sample workflow and required secrets.

 ### **View Function Logs**
 ```bash